SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-deploy-languages-via-software-center-with-pscmwin10language.md

               </h2>

               <p>
-                The module can be found on <a href="https://github.com/codaamok/PSCMWin10Language" target="_blank" rel="noreferrer noopener">GitHub</a> or the <a rel="noreferrer noopener" href="https://www.powershellgallery.com/packages/PSCMWin10Language/0.0.1" target="_blank">PowerShell Gallery</a>.
+                The module can be found on [GitHub](https://github.com/codaamok/PSCMWin10Language) or the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSCMWin10Language/0.0.1).
 You can install it like so:
               </p>

               <div class="wp-block-codemirror-blocks-code-block code-block">